Share your Open Learning Story with us

 ACCT 3251: Intermediate Management Accounting

-Building on ACCT 2251: Management Accounting, students further develop their ability to use quantitative and non-quantitative information to make effective planning and control decisions.
-Topics include strategy, balanced scorecard, and profitability analysis; period cost application; cost allocation, including joint products and byproducts; revenue and customer profitability analysis; process costing and spoilage, rework, and scrap; cost management and quality, time, and the theory of constraints; capital budgeting; transfer pricing and multinational management control systems.
+Building on ACCT 2251: Management Accounting, students further develop their ability to use quantitative and qualitative information to make effective planning and control decisions.
+Topics include the balanced scorecard and profitability analysis; interdepartmental cost allocation; revenue and customer profitability analysis; process costing with spoilage, rework and scrap; cost management including time, quality and the theory of constraints; capital budgeting; and transfer pricing and multinational management control systems.

 Learning outcomes

-• Identify and evaluate strategic success using balanced scorecard measures.
+• Evaluate a firm’s strategic success using Balanced Scorecard measures.

-• Evaluate and select between a single and dual-rate cost method to apply period costs of support activities.
+• Select between single and dual-rate cost measures to apply period costs.

-• Evaluate, select, and use the three most common cost allocation methods to allocate support department, or period overhead, costs.
+• Use the direct, step-down, and reciprocal methods to allocate support department or period overhead costs.

-• Explain, evaluate, and apply the physical measure, sales value at split-off, and net realizable value cost allocation methods to joint products and by-products.
+• Apply the physical measure, sales value at split-off and net realizable value cost allocation methods to joint products and by-products.

 • Allocate revenue from a product bundle to its distinct components.